TomyMarengo/SO-TP2/docs/syscalls.md

 ## [0x0E] int sys_free(void *ptr)

-Notifies the memory manager that a previously allocated memory segment, reserved by my_malloc(), is now available to be marked as free and used elsewhere.
+Notifies the memory manager that a previously allocated memory segment, reserved by sys_malloc(), is now available to be marked as free and used elsewhere.
 Returns 0 if the operation is successful, 1 otherwise.

 ## [0x0E] void *sys_realloc(void *ptr, size_t size)